keboola/app-embeddings/README.md

 # Integration

-For information about deployment and integration with KBC, please refer to the [deployment section of developers documentation](https://developers.keboola.com/extend/component/deployment/).
+For information about deployment and integration with Keboola, please refer to the [deployment section of the developer documentation](https://developers.keboola.com/extend/component/deployment/).